A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning: Test-time Reasoning for System-2 Thinking

 To obtain cheaper verbal-based feedback, open-source LLMs can also serve as competitive alternatives through supervised fine-tuning ~(SFT)~\citep{wang2024pandalm,zhu2023judgelmfinetunedlargelanguage,liang2024fennecfinegrainedlanguagemodel,paul-etal-2024-refiner}.
 Shepherd~\citep{wang2023shepherdcriticlanguagemodel} collects high-quality training data from human annotation and online communities to fine-tune an evaluation model.
 Auto-J~\citep{li2024generative} collects queries and responses from various scenarios and designs evaluation criteria for each scenario.
 GPT-4 then generates critiques of the responses based on these criteria and distills its critique ability to open-source LLMs.
 Prometheus~\citep{kim2024prometheus,kim-etal-2024-prometheus} designs more fine-grained evaluation dimensions.
 It trains a single evaluation model and a pairwise ranking model separately, then unifies them into one LLM by weight merging.
 To reduce reliance on human annotations and external LLMs, \citet{wang2024selftaughtevaluators} propose a self-training method: the critique model generates positive and negative responses, then collects critique data via rejection sampling to perform iterative finetuning.
-Building on self-training, EvalPlanner enables~\citep{saha2025learningplanreason} the critique model to plan evaluation processes and criteria, conduct critiques based on these, and then collect positive and negative samples to improve the critique model via DPO~\citep{rafailov2023direct}.
+Building on self-training, EvalPlanner enables~\citep{saha2025learningplanreason} the critique model to plan evaluation processes and criteria, conduct critiques based on these, and then collect positive and negative samples to improve the critique model via DPO~\citep{rafailov2023direct}. \citep{yu2025improvellmasajudgeabilitygeneral} carefully synthesize and filter data, enabling the base model to achieve strong critique abilities with only 40K samples for SFT and DPO training.
+GenRM~\citep{zhang2024generativeverifiersrewardmodeling} leverages instruction tuning to enable the verifier to answer `Is the answer correct (Yes/No)?' and uses the probability of generated `Yes' token as the score.
+GenRM can also incorporate CoT, allowing the verifier to generate the corresponding rationale before answering `Yes' or `No'.
+ThinkPRM~\citep{khalifa2025processrewardmodelsthink} evaluates each reasoning step with long CoT and requires only 1\% of the process supervision data compared to discriminative PRMs.
+Critic-RM~\citep{yu2024selfgeneratedcritiquesboostreward} jointly trains the critic and the verifier.